openlegend/core-rules/core/src/08-running-the-game/01-chapter-seven.md

 **A good GM likes to tell a story.** If you spent hours as a child developing elaborate worlds in your backyard or writing tales of adventure, or even drawing epic scenes, then you're on the right track.
 Watching a story unfold based on your inspiration is perhaps one of the most enjoyable aspects of running a game.

 **A good GM doesn't railroad the players.** While it is important for you to be well prepared with your story (or skilled at improvisation), you also need to remember that the players should have a meaningful role in how the story unfolds.
-Players will feel like they are stuck on a railroad from which the can't escape, for example, if no matter what they do the princess still gets kidnapped, the planet destroyed, or the ancient artifact stolen.
+Players will feel like they are stuck on a railroad from which they can't escape, for example, if no matter what they do the princess still gets kidnapped, the planet destroyed, or the ancient artifact stolen.

 **A good GM knows the rules.** As the game master, you may very well be the only one at the table who has read this rule book.
 That means you need to act as a teacher, director, and referee all at once.
 In particular, you should be prepared to know what each of the attributes can be used for, as well as the banes and boons that your players will be most likely to invoke.